Exclusive: Russia releases first cargo of wheat to Saudi Arabia - sources

 It has taken seven months to kick-start wheat supplies as Russian wheat was expensive compared with other origins available to the Saudi market.

-Reporting by Polina Devitt and Michael Hogan; additional reporting by Forrest Crellin and Gleb Stolyarov; editing by Veronica Brown and xxx
+Reporting by Polina Devitt and Michael Hogan; additional reporting by Forrest Crellin and Gleb Stolyarov; editing by Veronica Brown and Jason Neely